 Walt Disney World has literally hundreds of restaurants.
 We’ve dined at the majority of these restaurants, and have loved most of our meals at them.
 There are so many good restaurants, in fact, that it’s very difficult to come up with a single top 10 list of the best table service restaurants at Walt Disney World.
 To avoid this difficulty, in the past we’ve done lists of the best value-maximizing Table Service restaurants for the Disney Dining Plan (if you booked the Free Disney Dining Plan or the Disney Dining Plan in general, that is the list to consult for booking restaurants, not this list), the most romantic restaurants, and the best character dining options for the Disney Dining Plan.
 These are just a few ways to break down the types of restaurants to avoid narrowing the restaurants to an overall top 10 list.

 Many restaurants that are exceptional have been “snubbed” from this list, but that doesn’t mean that they aren’t great.
 I’ll mention some of these at the end, and indicate why they didn’t make the cut.
 As mentioned above, this list is an best “overall” list, meaning that every aspect is considered, including cost.
-For example, I’m not claiming that the burger at Beaches & Cream (a restaurant that made the list) is better than the New York Strip Steak at Le Cellier (a restaurant that “just missed” making the list), but rather that all things considered, including the price, ambiance, and cuisine, that Beaches & Cream is a better restaurant than Le Cellier.
+For example, I’m not claiming that the burger at Beaches & Cream (a restaurant that made the list) is better than the New York Strip Steak at Le Cellier (a restaurant that misses the list due to its constantly-increasing price point), but rather that all things considered, including the price, ambiance, and cuisine, that Beaches & Cream is a better restaurant than Le Cellier.
 If only cuisine were considered, this would likely be a list of all Signature restaurants.
 With the exception of the #1 restaurant, all restaurants listed participate in the 2013 Disney Dining Plan as one or two-credit table service restaurants.
 All of them also accept the Tables in Wonderland card for a 20% discount.

 Below is a brief synopsis why each restaurant makes the Top 10 list of Walt Disney World table service restaurants.
 Click the restaurant name for our full review of each restaurant: